 UPDATE: Alexa Bliss (c) vs. Sascha Banks

 As we predicted above, this match has been changed due to Bailey’s shoulder injury.
-Now we have Sascha Banks who will be facing Bliss and this match continues to be hard to call.
+Now we have Sascha Banks who will be facing Bliss and this match continues to be a hard one to call.
 That said, I’m going to stick with my Bliss retaining prediction.

 Naomi (c) vs. Natalya (Smackdown Women’s Championship)